 The growth of the digital world has revolutionised our lives, from finding information by talking to Siri, to catching up with an old friend with your fingertips.

 But as smartphones and new technologies become more ingrained in our lives, they can also start to take over lives in the same vein that drugs

-There is becoming an increasing problem with young children, not just from the increasing use and dependence of social media, but also the massive reach of the game, Fortnite, which has developed a 125 million following by the last count.
-This explosion in users has been helped by several celebrities playing the game, including footballers, Lionel Messi, Sergio Aguero and Dele Alli, with Alli creating goal celebrations based on Fortnite dance moves and singer, Drake, partnering with YouTubers to play the game on online videos.
+can.
+There is becoming an increasing problem with young children, not just from the increasing use and dependence on social media, but also the massive reach of the game, Fortnite, which has developed 125 million followers by the last count.
+This explosion in users has been helped by several celebrities playing the game, including footballers, Lionel Messi, Sergio Aguero and Dele Alli, with Alli creating goal celebrations based on Fortnite dance moves and singer, Drake, partnering with YouTubers to play the game on online videos

 - impaired control over gaming (e.g., onset, frequency, intensity, duration, termination, context);

 - increasing priority given to gaming to the extent that gaming takes precedence over other life interests and daily activities;

 - continuation or escalation of gaming despite the occurrence of negative consequences.